 I-SEC specializes in the provision of advanced aviation security services worldwide.
-These include services in 4 fields: Airports, Airlines, Cargo and General (High-risk) Security.
+These include services in four fields: Airports, Airlines, Cargo and General (High-risk) Security.
 Furthermore, I-SEC offers Consulting, Training, Auditing and Technology in all those fields.

 The Company benefits from the broad know-how and international operational experience it has acquired in more than three decades of intensive activity in the field of aviation security.
-I-SEC's management and key personnel are widely recognized in the industry as developers of pioneering aviation security concepts, methods and technologies, focusing on airport security and on high-risk environments.
+I-SEC's management and key personnel are widely recognized in the industry as developers of pioneering aviation security solutions, methods and technologies, focusing on airport security and high-risk environments.
 With its highly skilled and experienced professional staff supported by proprietary technological innovations, I-SEC is ideally positioned to deliver cost-effective aviation security solutions and services to airports and airlines with varying operational volumes and needs.

-I-SEC has operations in The Netherlands, Germany, Spain, Italy, Denmark, Sweden, Finland and Norway.
-Additionally, I-SEC currently operates at four major airports in Japan providing airline services such as passenger handling services, secondary screening and training to airlines.
+I-SEC has operations in The Netherlands, Germany, Spain, Italy, Denmark, Sweden and Japan.